LAND SURVEYING; DECLARATION OF POLICY; PROHIBITED ACTS.

-EXAMINING BOARD; REGISTRATION CERTIFICATE; ISSUANCE; REPLACEMENT CERTIFICATE; WHEN.
+EXAMINING BOARD; REGISTRATION CERTIFICATE; ISSUANCE; REPLACEMENT CERTIFICATE; WHEN; FEE.

 The examining board may issue a registration certificate or an in-training certificate to a qualified person.
 A new certificate of registration of a duly registered person may be issued to replace a certificate lost, destroyed, stolen, or mutilated, subject to the rules and regulations adopted by the examining board.
 A fee not to exceed fifty dollars shall be charged the applicant for the issuance of a new certificate to replace a previously issued certificate.

-EXAMINING BOARD; RECORD OF PROCEEDINGS AND APPLICATIONS FOR REGISTRATION; KEEP.
+EXAMINING BOARD; RECORD OF PROCEEDINGS AND APPLICATIONS FOR REGISTRATION; CONFIDENTIAL.

 The examining board shall keep a record of its proceedings and a record of all applications for registration.
 The information and data retained by the examining board in its files for individual applicants shall be considered as confidential.
 The records shall not be available to any applicant or the public for any reason.